Alan Wormington Memorial Camp for Young Birders and Naturalists

 About the Camp

-July 2 - 9, 2023 in the heart of Algonquin Park
+August 3rd – 11th , 2024 in the heart of Algonquin Park

-Each summer a group of teenage birders and naturalists converge at Algonquin Provincial Park for a week of discovery and professional development under the guidance of seasoned naturalists and researchers.
+Each summer a group of teenage birders and naturalists converge at Algonquin Provincial Park for a camp experience of discovery and professional development under the guidance of seasoned naturalists and researchers.
 Birding is the primary focus, but all areas of natural history are explored amid the varied forest, meadow and wetland habitats in the park.

 Algonquin is the oldest and best-known of Ontario’s provincial parks.
 With its high altitude and location near the southern edge of the Canadian Shield, the Park has a distinctly northern flavour.
 Its pine forests, spruce bogs, rocky bluffs, and myriad lakes and rivers have collectively been the setting for world-class wildlife research since 1944 when the Algonquin Wildlife Research Station opened.
 This will be your home base for the week, meaning there will be many opportunities to interact with the station’s resident researchers.

-In early July, birds are on territory and breeding.
+preparing for migration.
 Boreal residents like Black-backed Woodpecker, Boreal Chickadee, Canada Jay, Spruce Grouse, and both crossbills are particular targets.
 With so much field time, you have many chances to encounter Moose, Beavers, Snowshoe Hares, and other mammals.

 Algonquin has a rich history of nature exploration, education, and research.
 Be part of that story this summer.